MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/Authentication-Policies-and-Authentication-Policy-Silos.md

 -   Windows detects that the domain supports Kerberos armoring and sends an armored AS-REQ to retry the sign-in request.

--   The domain controller performs an access check by using the configured access control conditions and the client operating system’s identity information in the TGT that was used to armor the request.
+-   The domain controller performs an access check by using the configured access control conditions and the client operating system???s identity information in the TGT that was used to armor the request.

 -   If the access check fails, the domain controller rejects the request.